AnsBalin/skorche/README.md

 ### Pipeline rendering

 All we have done so far is declare our pipeline.
-None of the tasks have executed any code yet, but `skorche` has built the pipeline, and can render it:
+None of the tasks have executed any code yet, but `skorche` has built a static model of the pipeline architecture, and can render it using [graphviz](https://graphviz.org/):

 ```python
 skorche.render_pipeline(filename="graph", root=q_inputs)